Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

       The units of power provided for the POWER values (see below).

-    START_TIME <list double>
+    START_TIME

-      The start times of the criticality events relative to the beginning of the PFLOTRAN simulation.
+      The start times of the criticality events relative to the beginning of the PFLOTRAN simulation, which are provided after the keyword as a list of reals.
 This affects the power output as the quantity of fissile nuclides, precursors, and neutron absorbers forming the source term for sustained chain reactions are affected by the decay period.

-    TEMPERATURE <list double>
+    TEMPERATURE

-      The average waste form temperatures determining power output for a given start time.
+      The average waste form temperatures determining power output for a given start time, which are provided after the keyword as a list of reals.
 The temperature affects the power output via reactivity feedback from Doppler broadening, thermal expansion, and moderator voiding.
 Such phenomena are factored into the original neutronics calculations forming the basis of this surrogate model.

-    POWER <list double>
+    POWER

-      The waste form power output from the criticality event per given average temperature and start time.
+      The waste form power outputs from the criticality event per given average temperature and start time, which are provided after the keyword as a list of reals.

  DECAY_HEAT <type_string>